micmic210/mildew-detector/README.md

 |--------------------------------------|---------------------------------------------------------------------------------------------------------------------------|
 | **Visual Differentiation**          | - Compute **mean & standard deviation images**.  <br>- Generate **image montages**.  <br>- Compare **histogram distributions** of healthy vs. infected leaves.  |
 | **Mildew Detection**                 | - Train a **CNN classifier** with optimized hyperparameters.  <br>- Deploy a **Streamlit dashboard** for real-time classification. |

 ---

+---

+## Rationale for Model Selection

+To select the best ML model, three different architectures were tested with multiple hyperparameter variations:

+1. **Sigmoid-Based CNN** → Chosen because binary classification tasks typically use a sigmoid activation function.
+2. **Softmax-Based CNN** → Explored as a potential scalable option for future applications beyond binary classification.
+3. **MobileNetV2** → Selected for its lightweight architecture and extensive use in image classification, making it a strong candidate for deployment.

+### Model Selection Process
+- Three trials were conducted for each model, fine-tuning hyperparameters such as learning rate, batch size, dropout rate, and number of layers.
+- The final decision was based on test accuracy, generalization ability, computational efficiency, and robustness.
+- **Softmax v3 emerged as the best model** due to its high test accuracy (~99.5%), balanced generalization, and minimal overfitting, outperforming MobileNetV2.

+---